 To enable Advanced Performance Monitoring, you must install a license on each switch that will use this feature.
 Contact your switch supplier to obtain a license.

-NOTE: A license may have already been installed on the switch at the factory.
+Note: The Advanced Performance Monitor is part of the firmware in the switch and is enabled with a license key.
+A license key may have already been installed on the switch at the factory.